 Therapists analyse the interpersonal relationships of the client with others and their perceptions towards them.
 It usually aims to improve the individual’s interpersonal skills.
 Understanding the interpersonal relationships of the individual can alleviate symptoms of mental health conditions, such as depression or anxiety.

-Psychodynamic therapy aims at making individuals aware of their unconscious thoughts and feelings that are causing disorders like poor self-esteem, depression, anxiety, and relationship difficulties.
+Psychodynamic therapy aims to increase awareness of unconscious thoughts and emotions that may contribute to emotional distress, such as depression or anxiety.
 The major goal of this counselling approach is to improve how an individual feels about themself and how they can cope with stress or anxiety.

 Different types of health professionals can provide various types of psychotherapies: